Harsh-KH-6/History-Logger/README.md

  # Today in History Logger 📚

-An automated GitHub repository that logs historical events for each day, creating a daily commit to maintain your GitHub activity streak! 🎯
+An automated GitHub repository that logs historical events for each day.

 ---
 ## 🌟 Features